Optimal time-decay estimates for an Oldroyd-B model with zero viscosity: Introduction

-(\ref{opti1})-(\ref{opti4}) indicate that the time-decay rates are optimal, and that the decay speed of $\tau$ is faster than $u$ for the same order derivative.
-In particular, for the diffusive Oldroyd-B model with zero viscosity, we prove that the optimal rates are independent of the fluid viscosity $\epsilon$ when $\mu>0$ is fixed.
-It demonstrates that the diffusive effect can contribute decay in the absence of viscosity, which is a different phenomenon from that for incompressible Navier-Stokes equations (cf. \cite{Schonbek1, Schonbek2} by Schonbek) and the incompressible Euler equations.
-For the non-diffusive Oldroyd-B model, the upper and lower time-decay rates of $\|\nabla^3u^{\epsilon,\mu}\|_{L^2}$ and $\|\nabla^2\tau^{\epsilon,\mu}\|_{L^2}$ can be improved to $-\frac94$ which are optimal (see Theorem \ref{theorem appendix}) and improves Hieber-Wen-Zi's result (see (\ref{HWZ})) in \cite{Hieber-Wen-Zi}.
-In Theorem \ref{theorem_decay}, we can not get optimal time-decay rates for the spatial derivative of the solution at the highest order for the diffusive Oldroyd-B model with zero viscosity, which is left open.
+(for the definition and properties of the matrix logarithm, one can refer to Section 2.3 in \cite{Hall_2015}).
+Therefore, the entropic term $ \int \mathrm{tr}(A - \log(A)- I)\mathrm{d}x$ has the same decay estimate with $\|\tau\|_{L^2}^2.$ As a consequence, the free energy enjoys the same long time decay property with the kinetic energy. \end{remark} } \begin{remark} (\ref{opti1})-(\ref{opti4}) indicate that the time-decay rates are optimal and each of which is the same for both Case I and Case II, and that the decay speed of $\tau$ is faster than $u$ for the same order derivative.
+In particular, the optimal time-decay rates are independent of the fluid viscosity $\epsilon$ when $\mu>0$ is fixed, which is a different phenomenon from that for incompressible Navier-Stokes equations (cf. \cite{Schonbek1, Schonbek2} by Schonbek) and the incompressible Euler equations. \end{remark}

+\begin{remark} In Theorem \ref{theorem_decay}, we can not get optimal time-decay rates for the spatial derivative of the solution at the highest order in particular for Case I (zero viscosity), which is left open.
+However, for Case II the upper and lower time-decay rates of $\|\nabla^3u^{\epsilon,\mu}\|_{L^2}$ and $\|\nabla^2\tau^{\epsilon,\mu}\|_{L^2}$ can be improved to $-\frac94$ which are optimal (see Theorem \ref{theorem appendix}).
+This improves Hieber-Wen-Zi's result (see (\ref{HWZ})) in \cite{Hieber-Wen-Zi}. \end{remark} \begin{remark} As pointed out by Schonbek, Schonbek and S\"uli (page 721 in \cite{Schonbek_Suli_1996}), there exists $u_0$ satisfying all the assumptions in Theorem \ref{theorem_decay}.
+Actually, for a given function $g\in C_0^\infty(\mathbb{R}^3)$ with $g(0) =2c_0\neq 0$.
+Define